cma2015/easyMF/README.md

-# RAP2
+# TAMP
-A Galaxy-based gene function prediction system
+A flexible framework for large-scale Transcriptome Analysis using Matrix Factorization